Decoding Nike's Options Activity: What's the Big Picture?

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Morgan Stanley has decided to maintain their Equal-Weight rating on Nike, which currently sits at a price target of $79. * An analyst from Wells Fargo has decided to maintain their Overweight rating on Nike, which currently sits at a price target of $95. * An analyst from B of A Securities downgraded its action to Buy with a price target of $104. * An analyst from Barclays persists with their Equal-Weight rating on Nike, maintaining a target price of $84. * An analyst from Piper Sandler has revised its rating downward to Neutral, adjusting the price target to $80.
+Click here for access. * Consistent in their evaluation, an analyst from Bernstein keeps a Outperform rating on Nike with a target price of $109. * An analyst from Evercore ISI Group persists with their Outperform rating on Nike, maintaining a target price of $110. * An analyst from JP Morgan persists with their Neutral rating on Nike, maintaining a target price of $80. * An analyst from Piper Sandler has revised its rating downward to Neutral, adjusting the price target to $80. * Consistent in their evaluation, an analyst from Telsey Advisory Group keeps a Outperform rating on Nike with a target price of $100.

 Trading options involves greater risks but also offers the potential for higher profits.
 Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
 Keep up with the latest options trades for Nike with Benzinga Pro for real-time alerts.